Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Small-Town Woodworking Adventure

 You know, sitting here with a steaming cup of coffee, I can’t help but chuckle at how my journey into woodworking began.
 It feels like just yesterday when I decided to give it a shot.
 A bit of context: I’m no professional.
-Just a small-town guy with a full of random tools and more ambition than skill.
+Just a small-town guy with a garage full of random tools and more ambition than skill.
 But hey, that’s what makes it fun, right?

 The “Perfect” Junior Woodworking Set

 So, there I was, scrolling through some online store (probably while avoiding some chores, if we’re being honest), and I stumbled upon a junior woodworking set.
 It looked cute—bright colors, tiny little hand tools, and just the right amount of “cute” to keep me motivated.
 It was a deal I couldn’t resist.
 I mean, how hard could it be?
-I imagined myself crafting beautifully intricate pieces in my garage.
+I imagined myself crafting beautifully intricate pieces my garage.

 I ordered the whole kit—little saws, hammers, clamps, and something called a spokeshave which I later found out was more of a fancy knife than anything.
 I was so giddy as I unloaded the box, as if I’d just hit the jackpot.
 But, well, let me tell you, reality hit a little different when I actually tried to use those tools.